jramcast/rhods/notebooks/fraud-detection/README.md

 * Perform your exercise in a Tensorflow workbench.
 Make sure that the workbench includes a data connection.
+Make sure that the workbench size is at least `Medium`.

 * Clone the https://github.com/jramcast/rhods repository into your workbench.
 The materials for this lab are located in the `notebooks/fraud-detection` directory.